maxutility2011/ezLiveStreaming/README.md

   }
 }
 ```
 Please replace the key_id and key with your ones.
+The above configuration tells Shaka player what key to use to decrypt the HLS media segments.
+Next, please copy-paste the HLS master playlist url into Shaka player demo (https://shaka-player-demo.appspot.com/demo) and hit "play" button.

 ![screenshot](diagrams/shaka_player_drm_config.png)

+Actually, the above DRM key configuration is not needed if you play the individual variant playlists.
+Shaka player will download the key file (key.bin) which is given by the *URI* field in the *EXT-X-KEY* tag and get the decrypt key.
+I haven't figured out why individual variant playlists work but not the master.

 # S3 output configuration